 Blinded Condition (D&D 5e): What It Does and How to Remove It

-What the blinded condition does (rules)
+What blinded does (the exact rules)

 While you’re blinded:

-What blinded affects in real play
+What that feels like in play

-How you end it depends on the source:
+How you lose it

 ← All articles